Skip to main content

 The NIS2 Directive (Directive (EU) 2022/2555) is an EU-wide cybersecurity law that establishes measures to achieve a high common level of cybersecurity across essential and important entities within the European Union.

-Conducting a user access review helps you strengthen data security, facilitate the management of access to critical data and systems, and reduce the risks of reputational and financial losses.
+Conducting a user entitlement review helps you strengthen data security, facilitate the management of access to critical data and systems, and reduce the risks of reputational and financial losses.

 In the next section, we’ve provided a UAR checklist to help you conduct this process effectively.